microsoft/genaiops-promptflow-template/README.md

 - The 'dataops' folder contains all the code related to data pipeline deployment.

 - The 'local_execution' folder contains python scripts for executing both the standard and evaluation flow locally.

+# Use Cases

+The project includes 6 examples demonstrating different scenarios:

+- Web Classification (YAML-based)

+Location: ./web_classification
+Importance: Demonstrates website content summarization with multiple variants, showcasing the flexibility and customization options available in the template.

+- Named Entity Recognition (YAML-based)

+Location: ./named_entity_recognition
+Importance: Showcases the extraction of named entities from text, which is valuable for various natural language processing tasks and information extraction.

+- Chat with PDF (YAML-based, RAG-based)

+Location: ./chat_with_pdf
+Importance: Demonstrates a conversational interface for interacting with PDF documents, leveraging the power of retrieval-augmented generation (RAG) to provide accurate and relevant responses.

+- Math Coding (YAML-based)

+Location: ./math_coding
+Importance: Showcases the ability to perform mathematical calculations and generate code snippets, highlighting the versatility of the template in handling computational tasks.

+- Code Generation (Function-based flows)

+Location: ./function_flows
+Importance: Demonstrates the generation of code snippets based on user prompts, showcasing the potential for automating code generation tasks.

+- Chat Application (Class-based flows)

+Location: ./class_flows
+Importance: Showcases a chat application built using class-based flows, illustrating the structuring and organization of more complex conversational interfaces.

 # Documentation